Portraits by Vincent van Gogh: Arles (1888–1889)

 Members of the Roulin Family are depicted in this portrait, and the woman in Arlésienne costume has the profile of Madame Ginoux.

-Van Gogh went to Arles for the sun, color and country lifestyle but more than anything else "what I really hope to do is paint a good portrait."
+Van Gogh wrote to his sister while in Arles, "what I really hope to do is paint a good portrait."

 Doctor Rey

 According to Doiteau and Leroy, one day Van Gogh wanted to present a painting he had just finished to Dr. Rey.
 But the doctor refused the gift, so Van Gogh offered the painting to the pharmacist of the hospital just passing by, a Mr Rousseau.
 He, too, refused and so the next passer-by, the administrator of the hospital, was offered the painting – and he, a certain Mr Neuvière, is said to have accepted.

 Rey later reminisced: "When I saw that he outlined my head entirely in green (he had only two main colors, red and green), that he painted my hair and my mustache--I really did not have red hair--in a blazing red on a biting green background, I was simply horrified ..."